Pacific Island Countries Network

 The Pacific Island Countries (PICs) were formerly part of the South East Asia and the Pacific (SEAP) Network.
 In November 2008 at the 56th Meeting of the Executive Committee (ExCom) of the Multilateral Fund for the Implementation of the Montreal Protocol, established a separate Regional Network for PICs in accordance with Decision 56/33 of the ExCom.
 With this decision, the PIC Network became the last regional network among nine regional networks established within UN Environment Programme (UNEP), Compliance Assistance Programme (CAP).

-The PIC Network is composed of 14 Article 5 countries and is supported by Australia, a developed country partner that has continuously provided support to the network.
+The PIC Network is composed of 14 Article 5 countries: Cook Islands, Fiji, Kiribati, Republic of Marshall Islands, Federated States of Micronesia, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+The Network is also supported by Australia, a developed country partner that has continuously provided support to the network.

 Achievements

-Like other Article 5 countries, the PIC Network countries have already phased out the consumption of chlorofluorocarbon (CFCs) since 2010.
-The PIC Network has been reducing HCFC consumption at a much faster pace than obligations under the Montreal Protocol.
-The 2021 hydrochlorofluorocarbon (HCFC) consumption of 14 PICs represents 91% reduction from the HCFC baseline level (average consumption in 2009-2010) compared to the 35% phase-out obligation.
-Among these 14 PICs, Cook Islands, Marshall Islands, Nauru, and Niue have continued to report zero importation of HCFC consecutively since 2018, which well demonstrates that the PICs do not only accelerate HCFC phase-out, but also sustain their HCFC phase-out achievements.
+Like other Article 5 countries, the PIC network countries have already phased out the consumption of chlorofluorocarbon (CFCs) since 2010.
+The PIC network countries have reduced their HCFC consumption at a much faster pace than obligations under the Montreal Protocol.
+The 2022 hydrochlorofluorocarbon (HCFC) consumption of 14 PICs represents 85% reduction from the HCFC baseline level (average consumption in 2009-2010) compared to the 35% phase-out obligation.
+Among these 14 PICs, Cook Islands, Marshall Islands, Nauru, and Niue have reported zero HCFC consumption since 2018 and committed to maintain zero HCFC consumption from 2021-2030, while Papua New Guinea will phase-out HCFC consumption from 1 January 2025 as part of their HCFC Phase-out Management Plan.
+This demonstrates that the PICs do not only accelerate HCFC phase-out, but also sustain their HCFC phase-out achievements.

 The PIC Network has the unique achievement that 13 out of 14 countries have ratified the Kigali Amendment and the only remaining country is in an advanced stage toward ratification.
 This demonstrates the Network’s strong political commitment to the mitigation of climate change in solidarity with other countries.